Frieda Lawrence: Life

-Emma Maria Frieda Johanna Freiin (Baroness) von Richthofen (also known under her married names as Frieda Weekley, Frieda Lawrence, and Frieda Lawrence Ravagli) was born into the German nobility at Metz.
+Emma Maria Frieda Johanna Freiin (Baroness) von Richthofen (also known under her married names as Frieda Weekley, Frieda Lawrence, and Frieda Lawrence Ravagli) was born at Metz into the Heinersdorf line of the Richthofen noble house.
 Her father was Baron Friedrich Ernst Emil Ludwig von Richthofen (1844–1916), an engineer in the Imperial German Army, and her mother was Anna Elise Lydia Marquier (1852–1930).
+Her elder sister was the economist and social scientist Else von Richthofen.

-In 1899, she married a British philologist and professor of modern languages, Ernest Weekley, with whom she had three children, Charles Montague (born 1900), Elsa Agnès (born 1902) and Barbara Joy (born 1904).
+In 1899, she married a British philologist and professor of modern languages, Ernest Weekley, who was some fourteen years her senior, with whom she had three children, Charles Montague (born 1900), Elsa Agnès (born 1902) and Barbara Joy (born 1904).
 They settled in Nottingham, where Ernest was an academic at the university.
 During her marriage to Weekley she began to translate German literature, mainly fairy tales, into English.

-She met D.H.
-Lawrence, a former student of her husband, in 1912; soon she fell in love with him, and they eloped to Germany.
+In 1912 she met D. H. Lawrence, a former student of her husband; she and Lawrence soon fell in love and eloped to Germany.
 During their stay Lawrence was arrested for spying; after the intervention of Frieda's father, the couple walked south over the Alps to Italy.
-Following her divorce, Frieda and Lawrence married in 1914.
-She had been legally obliged to leave her children with Weekley; divorced adulterous women were unable to gain custody.
-Additionally, Hephzibah Anderson writes (11th December 2018) in a review of the Annabel Abbs novel "Frieda" regarding Lawrence: "He becomes jealous of her children, and as actually happened, writes to Weekley, telling him of their affair, setting in motion divorce proceedings that will strip her of her maternal rights, nearly destroying her."
+In 1914, following her divorce, Frieda and Lawrence married.
+She had to leave her children with Weekley, because, as the adulterous respondent to a divorce instigated by her husband, she was not legally able to gain custody unless he consented.

-While they had intended to return to the continent, the outbreak of war kept them in England, where they endured official harassment and censorship.
-They also struggled with limited resources and D.H.
-Lawrence's already frail health.
+They had intended to return to the continent, but the outbreak of war kept them in England, where they endured official harassment and censorship.
+They also struggled with limited resources and Lawrence's already frail health.

 Leaving postwar England at the earliest opportunity, they traveled widely, eventually settling at the Kiowa Ranch near Taos, New Mexico, and in Lawrence's last years at the Villa Mirenda, near Scandicci in Tuscany.
 After her husband's death in Vence, France, in 1930, she returned to Taos to live with her third husband, Angelo Ravagli.
 The ranch is now owned by the University of New Mexico at Albuquerque.

 Georgia O'Keeffe, who knew her in Taos, said in 1974: "Frieda was very special.
 I can remember very clearly the first time I ever saw her, standing in a doorway, with her hair all frizzed out, wearing a cheap red calico dress that looked as though she'd just wiped out the frying pan with it.
 She was not thin, and not young, but there was something radiant and wonderful about her."

+Joseph Glasco became close friends with Frieda when he and William Goyen lived together in Taos in the 1950s.
+At one point, Frieda asked Glasco to arrange an exhibition of D. H. Lawrence's paintings.
+They remained friends until her death in 1956.

-Mainly through her elder sister Else von Richthofen, Frieda became acquainted with many intellectuals and authors, including the socioeconomist Alfred Weber and sociologist Max Weber, the radical psychoanalyst Otto Gross (who became her lover), and the writer Fanny zu Reventlow.
+Mainly through her elder sister, Frieda became acquainted with many intellectuals and authors, including the socioeconomist Alfred Weber and sociologist Max Weber, the radical psychoanalyst Otto Gross (who became her lover), and the writer Fanny zu Reventlow.